TheKliko/klikos-modloader/readme.md

 <h3>Roblox mods made easy</h3>

-Kliko's modloader is an open-source modloader for <a href="https://www.roblox.com">Roblox</a>, it serves as a replacement for Roblox's default launcher. <a href="https://www.python.org">Python 3.12</a> and a PC running Windows are required.
+Kliko's modloader is an open-source modloader for <a href="https://www.roblox.com">Roblox</a>, it serves as a replacement for Roblox's default launcher.

 <img src="GitHub Files/Images/preview.gif" alt="preview"/>